 Our cabin is on the edge of the wilderness, nestled in an evergreen forest.
-In the spring and summer, the forest floor is covered in native medicinal plants and just outside my door there is an abundance of arnica, uva ursi, wild roses, and red root.
+In the spring and summer, the forest floor is covered in native medicinal plants and just outside my door there is an abundance of Arnica, uva-ursi, wild roses, and red root.

-But the warm weather is long gone in these woods and wintertime provides a stark contrast to the diversity of summer.
+But the warm weather is long gone in these woods and winter time provides a stark contrast to the diversity of summer.
 The forest floor is now covered in snow.
 The woods are quiet.
 Shrubs like elder and chokecherry poke out from the snow, sometimes dripping in icicles or with a carefully balanced layer of snow on their branches.

 It would be easy for me to whine and complain about the scarcity of plants during these frigid months (…in truth, I sometimes do).
-So, instead, I try to mimic the plants and their slumber.
+So instead, I try to mimic the plants and their slumber.
 Now is the time to slow down.
 This time of year also gives me the opportunity to revel in the gifts of the one medicinal plant group that continues to shine: evergreens.

 Aptly named, evergreen trees retain their green needles throughout our winter.
-In my forest we have an abundance of ponderosa pine (Pinus ponderosa) and Douglas fir (Pseudotsuga menziesii).
+In my forest we have an abundance of ponderosa pine (Pinus ponderosa) and Douglas-fir (Pseudotsuga menziesii).
 Both of these trees offer many gifts.
 Their wood keeps us warm through the winter and many trees from this property were used to build the cabin that we call home.
 Evergreen trees can also be used as medicine.
-When the tree is wounded, it exudes a thick, resinous pitch which makes an antimicrobial and pain-relieving salve that is also reputably good for drawing out splinters.
+When the tree is wounded, it exudes a thick resinous pitch which makes an antimicrobial and pain-relieving salve that is also reputably good for drawing out splinters.

 They also simply smell wonderful.
 Because of holiday wreaths or Christmas trees, you may equate the resinous balsam smell of conifers with the season.
-For me, it’s simply the smell of home and the forest that has surrounded me for the past seven years.
-The festive lip balm in today’s recipe is attempting to bottle up that heady scent so that you can slather your lips in it any time of year.
+For me, it’s simply the smell of home and the forest that has surrounded me for the past decade.
+The festive homemade lip balm in today’s recipe is attempting to bottle up that heady scent so that you can slather your lips in it any time of year.

-You can use practically any evergreen needles for this homemade lip balm recipe, with a few cautions.
+You can use practically any evergreen needles for this recipe, with a few cautions.
 While most evergreen needles are safe to use, the needles from the yew tree (Taxus spp.) are not.
 Be sure to know the identity of your needles to make sure they are safe.
 If you would like to use the needles from your Christmas tree or holiday wreath, check with your supplier to make sure the trees or boughs weren’t sprayed with any strange chemicals.

-Red Tinted Evergreen Lip Balm
+Evergreen Homemade Lip Balm